90 Days After D-Day: The Consolidation of Victory and the Road to Liberation

 The Role of Air Power and Naval Support

 The Allied success in the 90 days following D-Day was significantly enhanced by the effectiveness of air power and naval support.
 Allied air superiority allowed for close air support of ground troops, disrupting German communication and supply lines, and enabling the rapid movement of Allied forces.
-The naval forces played a crucial role in transporting troops, supplies, and equipment across the English Channel, ensuring the continued flow of resources to the advancing armies.
-The integrated use of air, sea, and land forces underscored the crucial role of combined arms warfare in achieving Allied success.
+Practically speaking, the naval forces played a crucial role in transporting troops, supplies, and equipment across the English Channel, ensuring the continued flow of resources to the advancing armies. **The integrated use of air, sea, and land forces underscored the crucial role of combined arms warfare in achieving Allied success.

 The Human Cost: Casualties and Suffering